wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/ModbusOverview.md

 You can add a single Modbus TCP EDS adapter during installation.
 If you want multiple Modbus TCP EDS adapters, see [Edge Data Store configuration](xref:EdgeDataStoreConfiguration) for instructions on how to add a new component to Edge Data Store.

-For more information on how to configure logging for the Modbus TCP EDS adapter, see [Logging configuration](xref:LoggingConfiguration).
+For more information on how to configure logging for the Modbus TCP EDS adapter, see [Component-level logging configuration](xref:ComponentLoggingConfiguration).

 To view data in the streams being written by Modbus, see the [SDS reference](xref:sdsOverview).
 To egress the data to OSIsoft Cloud Services or the PI System, see [Data egress configuration](xref:egress).